PAS 91 Is Withdrawn: What Replaced It and What to Do Now

 Summary

+The fundamentals of preparing well have not changed: maintain a standing prequalification file, keep your documentation current, and reference your SSIP accreditation prominently.
 The contractors who win work consistently are not necessarily those with the most impressive credentials.
-They are the ones who respond to PQQs quickly, accurately, and completely — because they have their documentation organised and ready before the opportunity arrives.
+They are the ones who respond quickly, accurately, and completely — because they have their documentation organised and ready before the opportunity arrives.